 This temple is the true definition of the Hindu religion for the place of worship of Lord Vishnu.
 Inside, there is a fish pond containing koi fish of various types and sizes.
 Take note that the fish pond here is sacred.
 No one can take or catch fish in this pond.

 Gunung Kawi Temple

-The temple is in the middle of a lush green valley and scenic rice terraces.
+The temple is in the middle of a green valley and scenic rice fields.
+To get to the temple, you’ll have to descent through the lush greenery of the rice paddies.
 The place is very accessible with only 30 minutes.

 Take note though that there are more than 300 steps to climb to reach the temple.